 Faculty member’s evolving professional interests

-Faculty member’s recent performance history (over 2 – 3 years).
+Faculty member’s recent performance history (over 2 – 3 years)

 Generally accepted practices in the field

 A realistic balance of duties consistent with criteria for annual review and promotion review

 Each faculty member will be afforded an opportunity to discuss their assigned workload before it is finalized.
 Faculty workloads that do not reach mutual agreement between department head and faculty member, may be brought to an Associate Dean of Academic Affairs, or Assistant Dean of Administration for support in achieving resolution.